 Natives, gold and the railroad

 Athabascan Indians originally inhabited this area.
 They were a strong group that refused to let the Russian traders up the Susitna River.
-In 1892, gold was discovered in the lower reaches of the Susitna River, bringing miners and prospectors into the area.
+In n 1905 gold was discovered in the Cache Creek region to the west of Talkeetna bringing miners and prospectors into the area.
 They established gold mines mostly to the west of Talkeetna (about 50 miles) such as Petersville and Collinsville.
 Some of the claims are still actively mined today.
 Then in 1915, President Woodrow Wilson selected Talkeetna as the site for the Engineering Commission Headquarters for the construction of the Alaska Railroad that would connect Seward to Fairbanks.

 Alaska Railroad Mile Post 226.7 (Talkeetna) is north of Anchorage about 120 miles.
 The railroad was a lifeline to communities like Talkeetna along the rail belt prior to the construction of the George Parks Highway.
 A few communities still depend on the railroad for their primary access route.
 The railroad provided affordable transportation and convenient shipping of food, supplies and equipment for early miners, homesteaders and other settlers.
 In 1921, the train from Talkeetna to Anchorage took "only" 19 hours!
 Today, the express passenger train makes the trip in about 3 hours.

 Log buildings, both old and new, add to the rustic look and character of the small village of Talkeetna.
 The skill of the log craftsmen is evident as you take a stroll through town.
 Watch for special detailing: the scribe-fit log method, 3-sided logs, or the dovetailed notched comers.
 An especially interesting structure is the Talkeetna Air Taxi office, which is a 6-sided building.
 Try to imagine the craftsmanship and mathematics that went into figuring out the angles!